mhoussam1/Group-1-COVID19/README.md

  ![Processed_data_from_AWSGlueDatabrew_to S3Bucket](https://user-images.githubusercontent.com/92752935/160424098-17e75563-8ee8-42e1-b6a2-3779cd5402da.png)

-* Data is used for creating visualization and `ML` algorithms analysis of for real time predictions
+* Data is used for creating visualization and `ML` algorithms analysis for real time predictions.

 #### Sample Dataset